-The cheapest flight to Lublin you can get by boooking 59 days before departure.
+For the cheapest flights to Lublin book 59 days before departure.

 The most popular airlines on the route Doncaster - Lublin: Wizz Air (W6), Flybe (BE).

-The cheapest flights you can book on the route Robin Hood (DSA) - Lublin Airport (LUZ).
+The cheapest flights are on the route Robin Hood (DSA) - Lublin Airport (LUZ).

 Direct flights last about 2h 35min.